sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

-## Automate Deployment Using Octopus Deploy & VSTS
+## Automate Deployment using Octopus Deploy & VSTS

 [Octopus Deploy](https://Octopus.com) is an automated deployment server that makes it easy to automate the deployment of ASP.NET web applications, Java applications, database updates, NodeJS application, and custom scripts into development, test, and production environments.

-This lab shows how you can deploy an ASP.NET application to Azure App Service using CI-CD pipeline with VSTS and Octopus.
+This lab shows how you can integrate VSTS, Octopus and Azure to deploy ASP.NET application.

 ## Pre-requisites

-1. **Microsoft Azure Account:** You will need a valid and active azure account for the labs
+1. **Microsoft Azure Account:** You will need a valid and active azure account for the lab.

-2. You need a **Visual Studio Team Services Account** and <a href="http://bit.ly/2gBL4r4">Personal Access Token</a>
+2. You will need a **Visual Studio Team Services Account** and <a href="http://bit.ly/2gBL4r4">Personal Access Token</a>